chasmani/Pointless/README.md

 # Pointless
-Game theory applications to BBC's Pointless
+Game theory applications to BBC's Pointless, in particular modelling the number of new teams each epsiode as a Markov process.

 **die.py**
-Models a 6 sided die and records the numebr of occurences of each result when rolled a changeable number of times.
+Models a 6 sided die and records the number of occurences of each result when rolled a changeable number of times.

 **pointless.py**
 Models the number of new teams on each episode of the show Pointless.